nloyfer/wgbs_tools/docs/view.md

 The genomic region may be specified in one of two ways:
 1. CHROM:START-END, e.g. `-r chr1:10,747-10,758`
 2. SITE1-SITE2, e.g. `-s 45-50`.
 This is non-inclusive, i.e. only sites 45,46,47,48,49 will be considered.
-This feature is using *tabix* and the \*.csi index to achieve a quick random access (without reading the whole pat/unq file).
+This feature is using *tabix* and the \*.csi index to achieve a quick random access (without reading the whole pat file).
+For beta files, it utilizes the fact that they have fixed size, so random access takes O(1).

-### awk_engine (pat)
-view command loads the contents of the requested region into the RAM, which can be ineffective when specifying very large regions from large files.
-Using the *awk_engine* reduces memory usage and improves speed.
-However, it is a wrapper for awk, which might not be compatible with every systems.

 ### strict (pat)
 When specified with a region(s), *view* trims reads crossing the borders of the region.
 For example: